HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 This section addresses the state of the web, as it relates to how search engines crawl and index content, as well as the directives and signals SEOs can provide so that crawlers interact and retain versions of their content.

-### Robots.txt
+### `robots.txt`

-As search engines explore the web, they stop at the robots.txt file, which one can think of as a visitors' center for each site.
-The robots.txt file sits at the root of an origin and allows site owners to implement the [Robots Exclusion Protocol](https://en.wikipedia.org/wiki/Robots.txt).
+As search engines explore the web, they stop at the `robots.txt` file, which one can think of as a visitors' center for each site.
+The `robots.txt` file sits at the root of an origin and allows site owners to implement the [Robots Exclusion Protocol](https://en.wikipedia.org/wiki/Robots.txt).
 It’s designed to signal or instruct bots which URLs a search engine can or cannot crawl.

 It is not a hard, technical directive.
 Rather, it's up to the bot to honor these instructions.
 Since the major search engines respect this protocol, it's relevant for our SEO analysis.